Anti-army protests staged at Egyptian universities

 The death toll from Sunday's unrest rose to 57, state media said, with 391 people wounded.

-Sisi is the lead villain for Mursi supporters who accuse him of working with security forces to eliminate the group through violence and arrests, allegations the military denies.
+The Muslim Brotherhood has accused the army of staging a coup and working with security forces to eliminate the group through violence and arrests, allegations the military denies.

 "We are here standing against the coup," said Enas Madkour, a 19-year-old fine arts student at the march near Cairo University, where security forces had parked two tanks and blocked the main road with barbed wire.